 Landlords that wish to suspend trash service billing for a unit facing extended vacancy can email or call the Village offices at 513-271-3246 and request a suspension of the fee for the duration of the extended vacancy.

-Trash is picked up once per week following the schedule below.
 For a trash can to be emptied, a trash sticker must be affixed to the can.
-Trash stickers can be purchased for $2 at our local Kroger, MariElders, Walgreens, or the Village offices.
+Trash stickers can be purchased for $2 at our local Kroger, MariElders, Ace Hardware, or the Village offices.

-Recycling is picked up once per week, as are large items, yard waste and limbs.
+Recycling is picked up once per week on Tuesday, as are large items, yard waste and limbs (click here for limb collection schedule).

 Trash cans are picked up from the rear of the house/building.
 Do not place trash cans at the curb.
 Recycling, large items, yard waste and limbs may be set out at the curb after 6:00 pm the day prior to scheduled pick up.
 All trash, recycling, large items, yard waste and brush to be picked up must be set out by 7:00 am the day of pick up.